jrmoulton/git-repo-clone/README.md

 finding on those results.

 ![grc-gif](images/grc-gif-0.2.0.gif)
 (Note: The gif is out of date.
-The way to pass git flags is now by prefacing them wiht `-g` as shown in the help menu)
+The way to pass git flags is now by prefacing them with `-g` as shown in the help menu)

 ## Usage